cosmos/sdk-tutorials/tutorials/7-cosmjs/4-with-keplr.md

 ?
 What is your project named? › cosmjs-keplr
 ```

-This created a new `cosmjs-keplr` folder, go in it.
+This created a new `cosmjs-keplr` folder, so open it.
 There you can find a `/pages` folder, which contains an `index.tsx`.
 That's your first page.

 Run it, in the `cosmjs-keplr` folder: